Tonystark121/Edilitics_Assignment/README.md

 # COVID-19 Data Visualization

-This project is a React-based interactive bar chart visualization of COVID-19 positive cases by state in the U.S. The chart is built using D3.js and supports features such as tooltips, zooming, sorting, filtering, and dynamic theming.
+This project is a React-based interactive bar chart and Line Plot visualization of COVID-19 positive cases by state in the U.S. The chart is built using D3.js and supports features such as tooltips, zooming, sorting, filtering, and dynamic theming.

 ## Features